The Crusaders (2001 film)

 The Crusaders (original title: Crociati) is a 2001 Italian adventure, drama television mini-series written by Andrea Porporati and directed by Dominique Othenin-Girard.
 The film was also dubbed in English and other languages.

 Plot

-In the 11th century three friends flee from an Italian city and make their way to the Holy Land to take part in the First Crusade (AD 1096-1099).
+In the 11th century, three friends flee from an Italian city and make their way to the Holy Land to take part in the First Crusade.